tastywheat/ezv/docs/v2/README.md

 `ezv(sourceObject, schema)`
 - returns an array of `validation error` objects
 - `sourceObject` the object you want to validate
 - `schema` each property should match an associated field on the `sourceObject`, and provide a function which returns a string as an error message`

-`validation errors`
+An error contains these fields:
 - `field`
 - `message`
 - `value`

-### Validator options
+### validate function

-`validation function`
 - signature `(value, sourceObject)`
 - `value` is the value being validated
 - `sourceObject` is the object which was provided as ezv's first parameter
-- pass values: `undefined`
-- fail values: `string` and `array`
 - returning a `string` will be a validation failure, and the string will be used as the error message.
-    - returning an array is only applicable when doing nested validation, see *nested validation* below